What is Capital Gains Tax in Cyprus? Everything You Need to Know (2026 Update)

 Our blogs are regularly updated to ensure information is current and accurate.

-However, shares listed on any recognised stock exchange are excluded from capital gains tax.
+• Shares listed on any recognised stock exchange

 Since capital gains tax is only applicable on profit, the first step is to find the taxable profit from the sale of a property.